Apply to Study Materials Science

 - Nova's 'Making Stuff' series by David Pogue.
 This series looks at scientific innovations that are ushering in a new generation of materials that are stronger, smaller, cleaner and smarter.
 David explains more in this interview for PBS News Hour.
 You can watch the whole series on PBS Learning Media.

-- TED - This is a list of lectures on Materials Science that you may find interesting.
-Stuff Matters by Mark Miodownik
+- TED talks - A list of lectures on Materials Science that you may find interesting.
+This includes:

 What to expect